gocd/developer.go.cd/writing_go_plugins/go_plugins_basics.md

 ```

-Since it is a **public** , non-abstract class, which has a **public** default constructor, annotated with **@Extension** and implements a Go-exposed plugin interface ( **PluginDescriptorAware** ), it qualifies as a valid plugin extension and will be loaded by the Go plugin infrastructure.
+Since it is a **public**, non-abstract class, which has a **public** default constructor, annotated with **@Extension** and implements a Go-exposed plugin interface (**PluginDescriptorAware**), it qualifies as a valid plugin extension and will be loaded by the Go plugin infrastructure.

 A class can implement multiple plugin extension interfaces.
 In this case Go will register a \*single\* instance of the class for all the interfaces.
 This implies that the class be thread safe - since interface methods in the class may be invoked by multiple threads simultaneously.
-This is approach of single class multiple extension interface is useful to maintain state across multiple extension points.
+This approach of a single class implementing multiple extension interfaces, is useful to maintain state across multiple extension points.

 ### Dependency JAR directory (lib/)

-Any JAR you drop into the **lib/** directory of the plugin JAR file will be available(in their classpath) to the plugin extension classes and any other classes in the JAR file .
-In the plugin structure shown above, **dependency.jar** is the JAR whose classes will be available(in the classpath) to the code in **SomePlugin.class** .
+Any JAR you drop into the **lib/** directory of the plugin JAR file will be available (in their classpath) to the plugin extension classes and any other classes in the JAR file.
+In the plugin structure shown above, **dependency.jar** is the JAR whose classes will be available (in the classpath) to the code in **SomePlugin.class**.

 ## Building a plugin